 - Graduate degrees have a significant (and increasing) effect on earnings potential.
 The average master’s or doctoral graduate can earn up to $1 million more during their career.

 - Microcredentials are on the rise.
-Rather than looking for traditional degree programs, increasing numbers of students are expecting short certificates and trainings that look good on a resume and drive specific skills building.
+Rather than looking for traditional degree programs, increasing numbers of students are expecting short certificates and training that look good on a resume and drive specific skills building.

 - Grad school decisions are more practical.
-Decisions on where to attend tend to be less focused on campus atmosphere or the ‘feeling’ of the university, and more on the value of specific programs for specific situations.
+Decisions on where to attend tend to be less focused on-campus atmosphere or the ‘feeling’ of the university, and more on the value of specific programs for specific situations.